 Social Selling Index (SSI)

 LinkedIn’s built-in Social Selling Index scores you across four dimensions: professional brand, finding the right people, engaging with insights, and building relationships.
-A higher SSI correlates with more profile views, more connection acceptance, and better message response rates.
+A higher SSI correlates with more profile views, higher connection acceptance rates, and better message response rates.

 Podawaa

-Podawaa is a LinkedIn engagement pod tool that helps boost the organic reach of your content.
-By joining pods of professionals in your industry, your posts get early engagement signals that push them higher in the LinkedIn algorithm, increasing brand visibility among your target audience.
+Podawaa is a LinkedIn engagement pod tool that boosts the organic reach of your content.
+By joining pods of professionals in your industry, your posts get early engagement signals that push them higher in the LinkedIn algorithm, which increases brand visibility among your target audience.

-Best for: Founders, AEs, and sales leaders who use content as part of their LinkedIn prospecting strategy.
+Best for: Founders, AEs, and sales leaders who use content as part of their LinkedIn prospecting.

 Building Your LinkedIn Tool Stack: A Practical Framework

-Choosing tools is the easy part.
-Building a coherent stack is harder.
-Here’s a framework that works for most B2B sales teams:
+Picking tools is the easy part.
+Making them work together is harder.
+Here’s a framework that holds up for most B2B sales teams.

 Step 1: Define your ICP and signal criteria